 \section{Recommended Facility Location Solution Comparison with Benchmarks}

+Figure~\ref{fig:comp_bench} shows a comparison between our optimized facility location solution for Florida and demographic-based benchmarks. \thirdReviewChanges{We show Florida, as it is a sufficiently geographically diverse state in terms of population and SVI.
+This gives a characteristic example of how the benchmarks differ from each other, and especially how they differ from our optimized solution for a state.}

-Figure~\ref{fig:comp_bench} shows a comparison between our optimized facility location solution for Florida and demographic-based benchmarks.
-We compare to the population-based and SVI ranking-based benchmarks shown in the main text, as well as a population-weighted SVI (SVI ranking times county population/100) benchmark.
-The baseline optimization problem for the population-weighted SVI benchmark is essentially the same as the other two, just using different data.
+We compare to the population-based and SVI ranking-based benchmarks shown in the main text, as well as a population-weighted SVI (SVI ranking times county population) benchmark.
+The optimization problem for the population-weighted SVI benchmark is the same as the other two benchmarks, just using different data.
 This benchmark considers both SVI ranking and county population.
-Our recommended solution is quite different from just allocating resources proportional to population, SVI ranking, or population-weighted SVI.
-We can see that our optimized solution tends to be much more balanced in terms of the way it allocates additional facilities.
+Our optimized solution is quite different from just allocating resources proportional to population, SVI ranking, or population-weighted SVI.
+Our solution is more balanced in terms of the way it allocates additional facilities.
 There is not a single county that gets significantly more additional facilities than all other counties, which we can see occurs within the population and population-weighted SVI benchmarks.
-However, our solution does allocate facilities to counties that have higher populations (whereas the SVI-based solution does not), in addition to allocating to counties that have high SVI rankings, even though it does not allocate as many facilities to counties with high SVI rankings.
+However, our solution does allocate facilities to counties that have higher populations (whereas the SVI-based solution does not), in addition to allocating to counties that have high SVI rankings (even though it does not allocate as many facilities to counties with high SVI rankings). }